Robinpig/Note/docs/CS/CN/TCP.md

 Many implementations prevent this infinite wait in the FIN_WAIT_2 state as follows:
 If the application that does the active close does a complete close, not a half-close indicating that it expects to receive data, a timer is set.
 If the connection is idle when the timer expires, TCP moves the connection into the CLOSED state.
-In Linux, the variable net.ipv4.tcp_fin_timeout can be adjusted to control the number of seconds to which the timer is set.
+In Linux, the variable `net.ipv4.tcp_fin_timeout` can be adjusted to control the number of seconds to which the timer is set.
 Its default value is 60s.

+When a connection moves from the FIN_WAIT_1 state to the FIN_WAIT_2 state and the connection cannot receive any more data (implying the process called close, instead of taking advantage of TCP’s half-close with shutdown), this timer is set to 10 minutes.
+When this timer expires it is reset to 75 seconds, and when it expires the second time the connection is dropped.
+The “purpose of this timer is to avoid leaving a connection in the FIN_WAIT_2 state forever, if the other end never sends a FIN.

 ### Reset Segments